restatedev/sdk-go/docs/ingress.md

 Ingress SDK Usage
 =================

-When calling a handler or workflow outside of a restate context, the ingress service must be invoked via [http](https://docs.restate.dev/invoke/http).
+When calling a handler or workflow, or attaching to an invocation from outside of a restate context, the ingress API must be called via [http](https://docs.restate.dev/invoke/http).
 The following ingress functions provide an SDK for that purpose.
 These functions are analogous to the [facilitator](https://github.com/restatedev/sdk-go/blob/main/facilitators.go) functions that are used from within the restate context.